Associations and clubs

 In KSI’s own words, the ambition is “to create immersion, develop skill sets and obtain better cardio-vascular endurance and, as an added bonus, better health and thereby a possible betterment of your academic achievements due to heightened attentiveness, concentration and stamina”.

 Downtown Copenhagen, right next to the Round Tower, is Studenterhuset, which is the place to meet fellow Danish and international students across the University.
-Drop in and hang out – the atmosphere is ‘hyggelig’ (cosy) with cheap coffe, drinks and snacks and a calendar full of concerts, debates, dancing and other activities, mostly in English.
+Drop in and hang out – the atmosphere is ‘hyggelig’ (cosy) with cheap coffee, drinks and snacks and a calendar full of concerts, debates, dancing and other activities, mostly in English.
 Studenterhuset (‘the student house’) engages plenty of volunteers coming from more than 40 countries.
 You can volunteer in the kitchen, the bar and café, the Film Club, Sustainable City, Language Café and at the Spring Festival.

 Studenterhuset is an independent association affiliated with the University of Copenhagen.
 A volunteer board consisting of students is in charge of Studenterhuset while a small secretariat of paid staff runs it.

 Informal and friendly, Friday bars take place all over the campus areas.
 They accommodate students who talk or play games while drinking tea, coffee, beer or whatever the volunteers who run the Friday bars provide.
-Pick your favorite from The great UCPH Friday bar guide by University Post.
+Pick your favourite from The great UCPH Friday bar guide by University Post.

 Would you like to apply your field of study in a new, innovative context?
 Do you have an idea for a product or service that is not on the market?
 Then you might want to visit the UCPH Innovation Hubs, which organise workshops, events, go-home meetings and training sessions for all students at the University.
 Innovation consultants run the hubs and collaborate with a number of partners from the corporate world.